The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 per compound) we assume most edges are spurious and we throw away the

-95% with lowest score.
+95% edges with lowest score.
 However, to prevent compounds being

 disconnected completely from the rest of the network, we discard edges